edelanty/Chess-Gui/README.md

 # Chess Gui - Java Chess Game

-This program is a Java-based chess gui with a peer-to-peer connection online mode, bot support through the Stockfish engine, move highlighting for beginners, and various settings customization options including sound!f
+This program is a Java-based chess gui with a peer-to-peer connection online mode, bot support through the Stockfish engine, move highlighting for beginners, and various settings customization options including sound!

 Support for Windows, MacOS, and Linux machines!